top of page

 But if your breastfeeding relationship comes under strain for whatever reason, adjustments may be necessary.
 Be aware of some red flags that may indicate your breastfeeding relationship needs your help:

-• You feel yourself withdrawing from your nursing child.
+• You feel yourself withdrawing from your breastfeeding child.

 • You hear an irritated tone in your voice when you say “Yes.”

-• You feel you have no choice when it comes to nursing.
+• You feel you have no choice when it comes to breastfeeding.

 • You are prone to snapping at your child while breastfeeding.